syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 ## Clear() method support

-Clear the selectioned values in the Autocomplete using the Clear() method as shown in the code snippet below:
+Clear the selected values in the Autocomplete using the Clear() method as shown in the code snippet below:

 {% tabs %}